[HISTORY: Adopted by the Town of Abington 6-6-2016 ATM by Art. 9. Amendments noted where applicable.]

 No person shall pasture or cause to be pastured any cattle or other animals upon or within the limits of any street or way of the Town, either with or without a keeper.

-However, this section shall not be construed to limit or prohibit the use of hunting dogs during the hunting season, or the training of hunting dogs, or during field trials for hunting dogs.
+Subsection A shall not be construed to limit or prohibit the use of hunting dogs during the hunting season, or the training of hunting dogs, or during field trials for hunting dogs.

-A kennel license shall be required in addition to any other license required for any dog which may be kept in such kennel for any portion of the period for which the license is issued.
 The owner or keeper of such kennel shall renew the license prior to the commencement of each succeeding license period.

 While at large, each dog in a kennel shall wear a collar or harness to which shall be securely attached a tag upon which shall appear the number of the kennel license and the year of issuance and the name of the Town.